ustc-flicar/ustc-robot.github.io/pages/documentation.md

 ---
 layout: page-fullwidth
-title: "Theme Documentation"
+title: "Documentation"
-subheadline: "How to use Feeling Responsive"
+subheadline: "USTC FlyingCar Dataset"
 teaser: "The documentation is a work in progress..."
 permalink: "/documentation/"
 header: no